lbastigk/Nebulite/README.md

 **Nebulite** is a C++-based 2D game engine featuring a custom Domain-Specific Language (DSL) for game logic configuration.
 Built for arbitrary rulesets and flexible inter-object logic, Nebulite enables complex game mechanics to be defined declaratively in
-JSON while maintaining performance through an underlying C++ engine.
+JSON / JSONC while maintaining performance through an underlying C++ engine.

 ## Architecture